rossberg/wasm/README.md

 ## Building

-You'll need OCaml.
+You'll need OCaml 4.02.
 Then go to the `src` directory and simply do

 ```
 make